delaneymorgan/Watchdog/README.md

 The Watchdog class scans shared memory for heartbeats and monitors each one for timeliness.
 It uses an instance of the EKG class to monitor a single heartbeat.

+The WatchdogMain application has a global callback which will receive events for all applications.
+In addition to this, the ThreadyMainWatchdogPolicy class also has a callback just for its events.

 <!--
 @startuml
 class WatchdogMain